mcmonkeyprojects/Sentinel/README.md

 - /sentinel damage DAMAGE - Sets the NPC's attack damage.
 - /sentinel armor ARMOR - Sets the NPC's armor level.
 - /sentinel health HEALTH - Sets the NPC's health level.
-- /sentinel attackrate RATE ['ranged'] - Changes the rate at which the NPC attacks, in ticks.
+- /sentinel attackrate RATE ['ranged'] - Changes the rate at which the NPC attacks, in seconds.
 Either ranged or close modes.
-- /sentinel healrate RATE - Changes the rate at which the NPC heals, in ticks.
+- /sentinel healrate RATE - Changes the rate at which the NPC heals, in seconds.
-- /sentinel respawntime TIME - Changes the time it takes for the NPC to respawn, in ticks.
+- /sentinel respawntime TIME - Changes the time it takes for the NPC to respawn, in seconds.
 - /sentinel chaserange RANGE - Changes the maximum distance an NPC will run before returning to base.
 - /sentinel guard (PLAYERNAME) - Makes the NPC guard a specific player.
 Don't specify a player to stop guarding.
 - /sentinel invincible - Toggles whether the NPC is invincible.